 Moreover, access to quality education can be a significant challenge for individuals with learning/mental disabilities in Portugal, as students with disabilities often face a lack of appropriate support.
 The same goes for employment since finding and maintaining a job can be a significant challenge due to discrimination in the workplace.
 As proof/result of this stigmatization and social isolation, Portugal has a high unemployment rate among people with disabilities compared to the general population.

-That being said, Portugal has established a legal document to protect the rights of people with disabilities through the .
+That being said, Portugal has established a legal document to protect the rights of people with disabilities through the (in PT only).

 As part of the document, Portugal has made efforts to promote inclusive education, highlighting the right of students with disabilities to access regular education and receive necessary support.
 Special education support, though usually inefficient, is nonetheless provided to ensure that students with disabilities can go to regular schools.
 The same goes for accessibility, as local authorities have been working to improve access to public spaces, transportation and buildings.
 In fact, and from a legal standpoint, all new construction projects are required to obey accessibility guidelines.

-Last but certainly not least, Portugal has implemented in order to address employment discrimination, such as .
-As part of these policies, employers can benefit from financial incentives and tax breaks for hiring people with disabilities.
+Last but certainly not least, Portugal has implemented programs and incentives to encourage the hiring of individuals with disabilities in order to address employment discrimination, such as Valor T. As part of these policies, employers can benefit from financial incentives and tax breaks for hiring people with disabilities.
 Plus, the government has established quotas for companies with more than 75 workers.
-As part of the current legislation, companies that employ between 75 and 249 workers must have at least 1% of their workforce composed of people with a proven disability incapacity of at least 60%.
+As part of the current legislation, companies that employ between 75 and 249 workers must have at least 1% of their workforce composed of people with a proven disability incapacity of at least 60% (although the current administration is trying to pass a bill to lower the incapacity level to just 30%, making it easier for companies to reach that quota).
 That threshold goes up to 2% for companies with at least 250 employees.

 The political scene in Portugal

-In recent years, the political party CHEGA (a far-right party showcasing a vast array of xenophobic and discriminatory intentions and values) has gained popularity amongst the unhappy and disappointed fringes of society, leading it to become the third main political party in the country.
-While this hasn't yet had impacts on the country's laws, structure, or ways of living, it does still show a generalized discontentment experienced by the majority of the population – one that is being harnessed to feed the xenophobic narrative/agenda.
+In recent years, the political party CHEGA (a far-right party showcasing a vast array of xenophobic and discriminatory intentions and values) has gained popularity amongst the unhappy and disappointed fringes of society, leading it to become the second main political party in the country.
+As of 2025, their political influence is starting to have an impact on the country's laws, structure and ways of living, showcasing a generalized discontentment experienced by the majority of the population—one that is being harnessed to feed the xenophobic narrative/agenda.

-Overall, it seems that Portugal is a very accepting and friendly country and consistently safe and violence-free for people from all walks of life, regardless of ethnicity, religious background, or sexuality.
+Overall, it seems that Portugal is still a very accepting and friendly country and consistently safe and violence-free for people from all walks of life, regardless of ethnicity, religious background, or sexuality.
+Unfortunately, if the country keeps going down the same road, things may slowly (but surely) change.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.